taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 * If English is not your native language, when you register the exam, you can [request to get extra 30 minutes](https://aws.amazon.com/certification/policies/before-testing/) for the exam.

 * You can choose to take the AWS certification exam at home with a proctor monitoring you remotely or go to a test center.
 I did both [my Cloud Practitioner](https://www.credly.com/badges/5bd9a734-b3fa-4563-bd1a-3d7f3270d012/) and [Solution Architect Associate](https://www.credly.com/badges/f4c482ea-c4a9-4c59-8800-b082b8ff2758/) tests at home and both went well.
 Find a quiet place in your house and do the preparation requirements ahead of the time.

+* AWS certification runs different types of promotions throughout the year.
+For example, currently t here is a promotion on [free retake before May 31](https://home.pearsonvue.com/Clients/Amazon-Web-Services/free-retake.aspx).